syncfusion-content/blazor-docs/blazor/rating/templates.md

 ## FullTemplate

-You can access information about the rated item by setting [FullTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_FullTemplate) property.
+You can access information about the rated item by using the [FullTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_FullTemplate) tag directive.

 Below example demonstrates the Full Template of Rating.